diogocavilha/fancy-git/README.md

 **fancygit human-dark-single-line**
 ![Human Dark Single Line](https://github.com/diogocavilha/fancy-git/blob/master/images/styles/human-dark-single-line.png)

-# Separators styles
+# :link: Separators styles

 You can type `fancygit --separator<TAB>` so you can see all the available separator styles for you to use.

-**Important** :rotating_light:
+**:bangbang: Important :bangbang:**

-Note that if you have been using Fancygit for a long time, probably your terminal font is set up to **SourceCodePro+Powerline+Awesome+Regular.ttf**.
+It's highly recommended to set up the terminal font to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf** which comes with FancyGit.
-So, I highly recommend you to set up the terminal font to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf** which comes with Fancygit new versions.
-This way, symbols will be rendered correctly and new Fancygit releases must work as expected.
+This way, symbols will be rendered correctly and new FancyGit releases must work as expected.
-To install the new font you can run `fancygit --fonts-install`.
+In order to install the font you can run `fancygit --fonts-install`.
 After that, just change your terminal font config to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf**.

 ![Separators](https://github.com/diogocavilha/fancy-git/blob/master/images/styles/separators.png)

-# Commands
+# :toolbox: Commands

 | Command                                    | Description
 | ------------------------------------------ | ---------------------------------------------------------
 | fancygit -h, --help                        | Show this help.
-| fancygit -v, --version                     | Show the fancygit version.
+| fancygit -v, --version                     | Show the FancyGit version.
-| fancygit --update                          | Update fancygit code with the latest release from GitHub.
+| fancygit --update                          | Update FancyGit code with the latest release from GitHub.
 | fancygit --fonts-install                   | Install font in order to render icons properly.
 | fancygit --colors                          | Show suggested colors config.
 | fancygit --colors-apply                    | Apply the suggested colors config.
-| fancygit --disable-full-path               | Fancygit will show only the the working directory name.
+| fancygit --disable-full-path               | FancyGit will show only the the working directory name.
-| fancygit --enable-full-path                | Fancygit will show the entire path.
+| fancygit --enable-full-path                | FancyGit will show the entire path.
-| fancygit --disable-show-user-at-machine    | Fancygit will hide (user@machine) info.
+| fancygit --disable-show-user-at-machine    | FancyGit will hide (user@machine) info.
-| fancygit --enable-show-user-at-machine     | Fancygit will show (user@machine) info, as usual.
+| fancygit --enable-show-user-at-machine     | FancyGit will show (user@machine) info, as usual.
-| fancygit --enable-time                     | Fancygit will show current time.
+| fancygit --enable-time                     | FancyGit will show current time.
-| fancygit --disable-time                    | Fancygit will not show current time.
+| fancygit --disable-time                    | FancyGit will not show current time.
 | fancygit --separator-default               | Change the separator to default style.
 | fancygit --separator-blocs                 | Change the separator to blocs style.
 | fancygit --separator-blocs-tiny            | Change the separator to blocs-tiny style.